2103526/CS220-AU-portfolio/index.md

 ## Projects

-Some of my projects involve promoting vegitarianism and veganism and the environmental impact of eating meat and using animal projects.
+Some of my projects involve promoting vegitarianism and veganism and the environmental impact of eating meat and using animal ingedients in products.

 <br> <br>